Festify/cordova-spotify/README.md

 The plugin has an extremely simple API that is focused just on playback.
 It consists of six functions clobbered onto `cordova.plugins.spotify`.
 In the following, treat all paths relative to that.
 The plugin handles all internal state and SDK initialization aspects automatically and hides these aspects from the developer.

-All functions are asynchronous and return promises.
+All functions are asynchronous and return promises (due to the way the Cordova <-> native code bridge works).
 The plugin automatically polyfills promise support through `es6-promise-plugin`.

-If the parameters have invalid values, an appropriate `Error` will be thrown immediately instead of returning a rejected promise.
+If any of the function parameters have invalid values, an appropriate `Error` will be thrown immediately instead of returning a rejected promise.
 This is because invalid arguments are bugs and not runtime errors.

 ### `getEventEmitter(): Promise<EventEmitter>`